elixir-europe/sco-community/docs/pages/tools/index.md

 PBMC will be marked with Biolegend TotalSeq™-B human universal cocktail v1.0, to annotate immunological cell types thanks to the help of an experienced immunologist.
 10XGenomics analysis will be performed using CellPlex 10XGenomics technology, allowing samples labelling.

-Count tables of the all experiment will be accessible via a Skiny App to allow user to build datasets encomplassing at various ratio the different cell lines.
+The count tables from the entire BE1 experiment will be made available through an R Shiny app, allowing users to construct datasets encompassing different cell lines at varying ratios.

 **Actual state of the project:** collecting and growing cell lines.